This article was first published in the Music & Sound issue of Playback Magazine, July 12, 1999.

 May 20,1999: Now I know; anything is possible.

 P.S.
-The opening theme for this film can be screened by clicking here.
+The opening theme for this film can be screened by clicking here (link is missing, sorry!).